USSBA/certify_notifications/README.md

   config.api_url = "http://localhost:3004"
   config.notify_api_version = 1
   config.excon_timeout = 5
+  config.api_key = "your_api_key"
 end
 ```
 With [v1.1.0](CHANGELOG.md#110---2017-10-28), the default Excon API connection timeout was lowered to `20 seconds`.
 The gem user can also provide a timeout value in seconds as shown above in the `configure` block.
 This value is used for the Excon parameters `connect_timeout`, `read_timeout`, and `write_timeout`.

+The `api_key` is currently unused, but we anticipate adding in an API Gateway layer in the future.

 ### Notifications